CS-458/academic-requirements/README.md

-# Four Year Schedule Planner
-- This web application is designed for University of Wisconsin-Stout students seeking to develop a personalized academic plan for a specific program offered by the institution.
+This is a web-based scheduling application designed for University of Wisconsin-Stout students who wish to create a personalized academic plan for a specific program offered by the institution.

-- The application allows users to create a four-year plan or a plan spanning a custom number of years.
-- Users can save one or multiple schedules for future reference or editing.
-- Pre-generated four-year plans are available to help users initiate their planning process.
+The application features a user-friendly interface that enables users to create a four-year plan or a plan spanning a custom number of years.
+Users can save one or multiple schedules for future reference or editing, while pre-generated four-year plans are available to facilitate the planning process.

-- The application provides users with tools to ensure all necessary requirements mandated by UW-Stout are met.
+The application is equipped with a set of tools aimed at ensuring all mandatory requirements mandated by UW-Stout are met.
+Such as a requirments side bar with a dynamically updating percentages, this can also be expanded to show more information.
-### Web-based scheduling app that is highly mobile friendly and accessible

-- Web Application
-- Free to use, publicly accessible
-- Mobile accessible (However, you can add a mouse and it will work)
-- Modern UI
+The application is publicly accessible and free to use.
+Its responsive design makes it accessible on both desktop and mobile devices, providing a modern UI that is optimized for a variety of platforms.
 ## Development resources
 - The internet